 The Easiest Candied Orange Peel Recipe

 - Trim the tops and bottoms of the oranges.
 Then use a vegetables peeler to peel the oranges from top to bottom, into 2-4 inch segments.
 Press the peeler firmly against the orange to collect a nice even layer of peel.
+Be careful to trim off just the peel, not the white bitter pith.
 Then cut the wide strips into ¼ inch thin strips.

 - Place the orange peel segments into a medium saucepot.
 Set over medium to medium-low heat.
 Add the water, 1 cup of sugar, and the salt.
 Bring to a simmer.
 Once simmering, set the timer and simmer approximately 20 minutes, or until the peels look soft, but still retain their vibrant color.
 (You don’t want them to turn brown, so set the stove just hot enough to hold the simmer.)